Imperial College London

 Olga is an applied experimental psychologist studying judgement and decision making.
 Her main focus is the application of Psychology theory, evidence and experimental methods to the study of medical decisions.
 She has conducted research on professional judgement and decision making in a variety of healthcare contexts, including dentistry, neonatal and adult intensive care, surgery, and primary care.
 As Principal Investigator and Co-investigator, she has obtained funding from the Department of Health, Cancer Research UK, and the European Commission for studies in diagnosis, diagnostic error, decision support, and referral decision making.

-Olga was the 2021-22 President of the Society for Medical Decision Making (SMDM) and currently serves on the Board as the immediate Past President and Chair of the Nominations Committee.
-In the past, she served as Trustee on the Board (2013-2016); organised and chaired the 16th biennial European SMDM meeting (London, 12-14 June, 2016); and is Associate Editor of Medical Decision Making and Frontiers in Cognition (Reason and Decision-Making section).
+Olga was the 2021-22 President of the Society for Medical Decision Making (SMDM).
+In the past, she served SMDM as President-Elect (2020-21), Immediate Past President and Chair of the Nominations Committee (2022-23), and International Trustee (2013-2016).
+She organised and chaired the 16th biennial European SMDM meeting (London, 12-14 June, 2016).

 • Decision making processes